Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Style: Style over Content

 \subsubsection{Method and design.}

-First, a research team member with expertise in literature science manually annotated the writing style of $100$ text samples from the \texttt{Far right} and \texttt{Antivax} groups ($50$ for each group).
-They employed a deep qualitative approach in which the style labels were generated alongside the labeling.
+First, a team member with a writing background manually annotated the writing style of $100$ text samples from the \texttt{Far right} and \texttt{Antivax} groups ($50$ for each group).
+She employed a deep qualitative approach in which the style labels were generated alongside the labeling.
 We identified styles that are extensively used in misinformation online environments by manually inspecting them.
 The labeled styles in these samples are ``Casual'', ``Empowerment'', ``Clickbait'', ``Expert'' and ``Intimacy''.
-This annotation is a result of sampling 50 posts from both \texttt{Far right} and \texttt{Antivax} then We remove the posts with no style; \cref{tab:style} shows the number of posts per style.
+This annotation is a result of sampling 50 posts from both \texttt{Far right} and \texttt{Antivax} then we remove the posts with no style; \cref{tab:style} shows the number of posts per style.

-``Clickbait'' and ``Intimacy'' have only two and one exemplars, respectively, so we remove them and classify ``Casual'', ``Empowerment'' and ``Expert'' styles.
-For each of the style, we performed a binary classification by randomly sampling negative samples to balance the sample size.
+``Clickbait'' and ``Intimacy'' have only two and one exemplars, respectively, and we decided to remove them from the rest of this analysis.
+As a result, we classify solely the styles ``Casual'', ``Empowerment'' and ``Expert''.
+We performed a binary classification for each style using One-Versus-Rest (OvR) strategy by randomly sampling negative samples to balance the sample size.
 For the Random Forest classifier, we used max tree depth = $3$ and the number of trees = $8$ due to the small sample size.